 • Enjoy spending time at our waterfront campus

-- Two new exhibits opened in 2016 – Play on the Bayshore, an exhibit about recreation on the bay and the CASHIER’s pilothouse, an interactive exhibit about life on the oyster boats.
+- Two new exhibits will open in early 2016 – Play on the Bayshore, an exhibit about recreation on the bay and the CASHIER’s pilothouse, an interactive exhibit about life on the oyster boats.

 Delaware Bay Watermen’s Memorial: